|

 these are conducted in different languages on different days.
 For instance English

-guided tours are normally provided on Wednesday at 2pm, Thursday at 2pm and a Saturday at
+guided tours are provided on Wednesday at 2pm, Thursday at 2pm and a Saturday at 2.30pm,

-2.30pm, whereas Japanese guided tours are held on a Friday at 2pm except for the first
+whereas Japanese guided tours are held on a Friday at 2pm except for the first Friday of

 And there are tours in other languages such as Spanish, Russian, Portuguese, etc that are